Apply now and save $75! App fee waived for ALL Spring II applicants!

 Celebrate Success at School Assemblies

-Daily schoolwide assemblies or weekly rallies are held less frequently than in years past, and reintroducing these tools could help with building a positive school culture.
+Daily schoolwide assemblies or weekly rallies occur less frequently than in years past, and reintroducing these tools could help with building a positive school culture.
 Schoolwide gatherings give principals an opportunity to foster school pride, celebrate the achievements of students and teachers and reinforce the goals and expectations that make schools successful.

 Too often, discussions on how to create a positive culture happen only while planning for the upcoming term, and the mission loses steam once the day-to-day responsibilities of the school year begin.
 More frequent schoolwide events allow principals to keep that mission at the forefront of daily conversations with both staff and students.

-Establishing and maintaining a positive culture requires the leadership of a principal capable of shaping strong vision and philosophy.
-Even if you are not an experienced educator, the online Master of Education – Educational Leadership program at Eastern Washington University will prepare you for positions in school leadership, where you can make a positive difference in the lives of students.
+Whether you are early in your career or building on years of classroom experience, the online Master of Education – Educational Leadership program at Eastern Washington University will prepare you for leadership roles in schools With the right training and mindset, you can make a positive, lasting difference in the lives of students.

-Learn more about EWU’s Master of Education – Educational Leadership online program.
+Learn more about EWU’s online Master of Education – Educational Leadership program.

 Related Articles